Woodlands Speaks - Adwick-le-Street, Woodlands Estate

 How the Big Local area approached delivery

-Woodlands Speaks Big Local partnership’s approach hinged on processes to enable reflection on what was working and what wasn’t, demonstrating the ongoing benefits of their work to residents, and having realistic plans about how activity could continue beyond Big Local funding.
+The partnership’s approach involved regularly reflecting on what was or wasn’t working, demonstrating the ongoing benefits of their work to residents, and having realistic plans about how activity could continue beyond Big Local funding.
+From the beginning, they also promoted opportunities for the community to have their say through the website, the community hub at the library, and a questionnaire.

 We represent the community of Woodlands and provide a strong community voice.
 We always do our research, and we don’t give in!”